-0 The roles of each project team member; 0 Any critical handoffs/interdependencies among project team members; 0 The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices; 0 The approach to project risk management, including a plan for securing a qualified workforce and mitigating risks to project performance including but not limited to community or labor disputes; 0 A description of how project changes will be handled; 0 If applicable, the approach to Quality Assurance/Control; and 0 How communications will be maintained among project team members.
-Transformation Plan: The applicant should provide a transformation plan, including the following: 0 Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; 0 Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
-0 For non-technology projects (Subtopic 2a Focus Area 1 and Subtopic 2c) this plan should include how the deliverables will be used and the benefit to the industry.
-Technical Qualifications ualifications and Resources should contain the following and Resources (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; iption of the project team's existing equipment and s, or equipment or facilities already in place on the ed project site, that will facilitate the successful completion proposed project; include a justification of any new lent or facilities requested as part of the project; nt, previous work efforts, demonstrated innovations, and ese enable the applicant to achieve the project objectives;
+The approach to project risk management, including a plan for securing a qualified workforce and mitigating risks to project performance including but not limited to community or labor disputes; A description of how project changes will be handled; If applicable, the approach to Quality Assurance/Control; and How communications will be maintained among project team members.
+Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan; Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
+For non-technology projects (Subtopic 2a Focus Area 1 and Subtopic 2c) this plan should include how the deliverables will be used and the benefit to the industry.
+Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) A description of the project team's unique qualifications and expertise, including those of key subrecipients; A description of the project team's existing equipment and facilities, or equipment or facilities already in place on the proposed project site, that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project; Relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives; • The time commitment of the key team members to support the project; A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; The skills, certifications, or other credentials of the construction and ongoing operations workforce; • For multi-organizational projects, describe succinctly:

-- The time commitment of the key team members to support the project; - A description of the technical services to be provided by DOE/NNSA FFRDCs, if applicable; - The skills, certifications, or other credentials of the construction and ongoing operations workforce; - For multi-organizational projects, describe succinctly: - The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; - Business agreements between the applicant and sub; - How the various efforts will be integrated and managed; - Process for making decisions on technical direction; - Publication arrangements; - Intellectual property issues; and - o Communication plans iii.
+0 The roles and the work to be performed by the PI and Senior/Key Personnel at the prime and sub levels; 0 Business agreements between the applicant and sub; 0 How the various efforts will be integrated and managed; 0 Process for making decisions on technical direction; 0 Publication arrangements; 0 Intellectual property issues; and 0 Communication plans iii.
 Resumes (required)